Home » Health Conditions » Bacterial Infections

 Triclosan andtriclocarban are the most common active ingredients in soap products marked “antibacterial” or “deodorant.”
 Studies show that exposure to these ingredients over the long term may cause bacterial resistance and adverse hormonal effects.
 One study found worrisome effects of triclosan on rats.
 Triclosan appeared to interfere with thyroid regulation.
 While this has not been tested on people, there are concerns that long-term exposure to triclosan may cause infertility, artificially-advanced puberty, obesity and even cancer, according to an article by Joseph Stromberg of the Smithsonian.

-In light of this, the FDA is proposing a rule that would require manufacturers of this type of product to demonstrate the safety of them over long-term daily use.
+In light of this, the is proposing a rule that would require manufacturers of this type of product to demonstrate the safety of them over long-term daily use.
 Manufacturers will also have to prove that their product is more effective than soap and water in preventing the spread of certain infections and illness.
 If they don’t, the proposed rule would require them to reformulate the product to remove the antibacterial active ingredients or simply remove the antibacterial claim from the label.

 Sources: